jpaksuniemi/reservationsystem-frontend/README.md

-This is a frontend for my project used for practicing fullstack development using React and Spring Boot.
+This is the frontend for my project used for practicing fullstack development using React and Spring Boot.